ABC13's Tom Abrahams sits down with Ted Cruz after returning home from Cancun

 So, what was he thinking?
-Tom Abrahams asked Cruz and he said he was simply trying to be a dad.
+Tom Abrahams asked Cruz that question to kick off the sit-down interview and the senator said he was simply trying to be a dad.
+The high-profile Republican lawmaker told Eyewitness News he and his family were among the many Texans who lost power.

 Cruz's office told ABC News the senator tested for COVID-19 Thursday morning to comply with mandates on traveling to the U.S.